 You haven’t yet booked a holiday this year and fancy seeing some birds.
-Where are the best places for birdwatching – and why?
-Here are nine of the top birdwatching destinations, both near and far.
+Where are the best places for bird watching – and why?
+Here are 9 of the top bird watching destinations, both near and far.

 Photo Credit: Wilson Diaz – Green Tours – Andean Cock-of-the-Rock

 When National Geographic recommends a wildlife-watching destination as one of its best places to holiday during 2019, you stop and listen.
-To explore the Peruvian Amazon, try a trip down the altitudinal gradient of the Manu Road.
+To explore the Peruvian Amazon, try a birding trip down the altitudinal gradient of the Manu Road.
 Starting near Cusco at 3,300 metres altitude and take an enchanting fortnight to reach the Amazonian lowlands of Manu biosphere reserve.
 Conveniently spaced ecolodges provide excellent bases.
 Among the 500+ bird species you can expect are gaudy denizens of mid-altitude forests such as Andean Cock-of-the-Rock and Golden-headed Quetzal, and an equally dazzling but river-loving duo, Agami Heron and Sunbittern.
-Read More: Natural areas for Birdwatching Peru, Short Bird Watching Tours to Peru, Why Peru is the ultimate birding destination
+Read More: Why Peru is the ultimate birding destination

 Local Wildlife Specialist Tip